NCORP Pilot Grant Process (2023-2024)

 NRG Oncology received a five-year funding award in fall 2014 to carry out clinical research as a National Cancer Institute (NCI) Community Oncology Research Program (NCORP) Research Base.
 The NRG NCORP Research Base will provide scientific and statistical leadership for developing, implementing, and analyzing multi-institutional clinical trials of cancer prevention, control, screening, and post treatment surveillance, as well as cancer care delivery research (CCDR).

-NRG NCORP research plans are well integrated into NRG Oncology’s scientific program, which includes a unique focus on both women’s health and radiation therapy.
+NRG NCORP research plans are well integrated into NRG Oncology’s scientific program, which includes a unique focus on both sex-specific health and radiation therapy.
 The overarching research themes the NRG NCORP plans to pursue include:

 - Developing and evaluate interventions designed to prevent or reduce the risk of cancer as well as cancer treatment morbidities, and improve QoL and overall outcomes.